-The Project is currently designated for Commercial Land Uses, but the Project includes a request to designate the site within the Major Mixed-Use land use designation and proposes the establishment of site-specific standards.
+Plans, Program, Ordinance, or Policy Consistency Discussion These regulations primarily address regulation and enforcement of standards in the public way.
+Inglewood Municipal Code, Chapter 3: Motor Vehicles and Traffic.
+All users, guests, patrons, employees, and others who visit or reside at the Project would still be subject to the enforcement of applicable public regulations and traffic enforcement.
+As such, the Project would not conflict with the regulations of the City of Inglewood Municipal Code, Chapter 3: Motor Vehicles and Traffic relative to the circulation system, including transit, roadways, bicycle and pedestrian facilities.
+City of Inglewood Municipal Code, Chapter 12: Plannin The Project is currently designated for Commercial Land Uses, but the Project includes a request to designate the site within the Major Mixed-Use land use designation and proposes the establishment of site-specific standards.
 This application is being reviewed by the Planning Department and will be subject to final approval.
-The sitespecific overlay standards will be determined by the Planning Department and subject to approval by the City Council.
+The site- specific overlay standards will be determined by the Planning Department and subject to approval by the City Council.
 Consistent: The current zoning designation for the Project Site as well as the immediately surrounding area is C-2A (Airport Commercial), which allows commercial and hotel uses but does not permit residential uses.
-In conjunction with the requested General Plan Amendment to establish Commercial Residential land use designation for the Project Site, a corresponding PAD approval is being requested to allow for the development of the mixed-use residential and commercial Project, which is what the Commercial Residential land use designation is specifically intended to allow for.
+In conjunction with the requested General Plan Amendment to establish a Commercial Residential land use designation for the Project Site, a corresponding PAD approval is being requested to allow for the development of the mixed-use residential and commercial Project, which is what the Commercial Residential land use designation is specifically intended to allow for.
 Specifically, the proposed PAD approval would facilitate the redevelopment of the Project Site's existing hotel uses with a new vertically integrated development containing commercial, lodging, entertainment, and housing uses that would enhance pedestrian activity and reflect high architectural design quality.
 The proposed PAD approval will achieve this goal by establishing specific use, development, and design standards that will ensure the compatibility of the Project with both nearby uses as well as the City's long-range planning and policy goals to encourage increased commercial activity along its key corridors.

-ConnectSoCal: 2020-2045 SCAG RTP/SCS (2020)

-On September 3, 2020, SCAG adopted the 2020-2045 RTP/SCS, which calls for \$639 billion in transportation investments and reducing VMT by 19 percent per capital from 2005 to 2035.
-The updated plan accommodates 21.3 percent growth in population from 2016 (3,933,800) to 2045 (4,771,300) and a 15.6 percent growth in jobs from 2016 (1,848,300) to 2045 (2,135,900).
-The updated
+ConnectSoCal: 2020-2045 SCAG RTP/SCS (2020) On September 3, 2020, SCAG adopted the 2020-2045 RTP/SCS, which calls for \$639 billion in transportation investments and reducing VMT by 19 percent per capita from 2005 to 2035.
+The updated plan accommodates 21.3 The Project is consistent with the goals and policies of ConnectSoCal: 2020-2045 SCAG RTP/SCS (2020), as it: percent growth in population from 2016 $(3,933,800)$ to 2045 $(4,771,300)$ and a 15.6 percent growth in jobs from 2016 $(1,848,300)$ to 2045 $(2,135,900)$.
+The updated Provides EV charging infrastructure that, at minimum, meets the most ambitious voluntary standard in the California Green